NO. OF CREDITS:

 1. Read the Conclusion and Appendix in How To Teach Reading When You’re Not A Reading Teacher.

-2. Read the following online article about Reading & Writing in the Content Areas: http://www.adlit.org/adlit_101/improving_literacy_instruction_in_your_school/teaching_reading_and_writing_content_areas/
+2. Read the following online article about A Range of Writing Across the Content Areas: https://www.readingrockets.org/topics/writing/articles/range-writing-across-content-areas

 3. In 250-500 words, write a summary analysis of the readings, share what you learned from the online articles, and describe how you will take what you learned in this course and apply to your teaching.